-Fixed-rate cash ISAs pay you a guaranteed amount of tax-free interest for a fixed term – usually between one and five years.
+Fixed-rate cash ISAs pay you a guaranteed amount of tax-free interest for a fixed term – usually between 1 and 5 years.
 The trade-off is that you can’t easily withdraw funds from a fixed-rate cash ISA.

 Fixed-rate cash ISAs usually offer a better interest rate than normal cash ISAs, and the interest rate is guaranteed for the duration of the term.
 Today, fixed-rate cash ISAs offer an interest rate of around 2%, while cash ISAs are nearer 1%.